-The Commissioner's arrangements for antifraud and corruption make clear the duty everyone has with regard to their own conduct and those of others.
-The arrangements incorporate an antifraud and corruption policy and plan covering the culture expected within the organisation and provide contact information for confidential reporting (whistleblowing).

-Anti-fraud and corruption procedures cover arrangements for integrity in respect of gifts and hospitality, completion of a register of interests, supplier contact and declarations of related party transactions.
+- The Commissioner's arrangements for antifraud and corruption make clear the duty everyone has with regard to their own conduct and those of others.
+The arrangements incorporate an antifraud and corruption policy and plan covering the culture expected within the organisation and provide contact information for confidential reporting (whistleblowing). - Anti-fraud and corruption procedures cover arrangements for integrity in respect of gifts and hospitality, completion of a register of interests, supplier contact and declarations of related party transactions.
 These ensure staff avoid being engaged in any activity where an actual or perceived conflict may exist and that there is transparency in respect of any personal or business relationships.
-Staff are reminded on a monthly basis of the need to make declarations.

-The Office of Cumbria Police & Crime Commissioner is responsible for investigating complaints about the Chief Constable, any appointed Deputy Commissioner, the Office of Cumbria Police & Crime Commissioner's own staff and Independent Custody Visitors.
+Staff are reminded on a monthly basis of the need to make declarations. - The Office of Cumbria Police & Crime Commissioner is responsible for investigating complaints about the Chief Constable, any appointed Deputy Commissioner, the Office of Cumbria Police & Crime Commissioner's own staff and Independent Custody Visitors.
 A formal process exists for dealing with complaints.
 The arrangements are clearly set out, including the role of the Police and Crime Panel, on the 'contact us' section within the Commissioner's website.
 The protocol for managing complaints is set out in the Commissioner's Complaints Policy and reinforces the commitment to upholding the highest ethical standards.

-• Complaints against the Police & Crime Commissioner are referred by the Commissioner's Monitoring Officer to Cumbria County Council's Monitoring Officer who investigates the complaints and then seeks to either resolve them locally with the complainant, refers them to the Police and Crime Panel or the Independent Police Complaints Commission.

-The Commissioner's Procurement Regulations incorporate a Business Code of Conduct, reenforcing the integrity requirements within the anti-fraud and corruption policy in the context of procurement activity.

-Financial Regulations make arrangements for the proper administration of financial affairs.
-They also seek to reinforce the standards of conduct in public life, particularly the need for openness, accountability and integrity.

-Grant regulations are based on a framework that provides minimum standards and terms and conditions for the grant award process that seek to ensure grants are awarded within the public interest.

-The Commissioner and all staff are required to sign up to an anti-discrimination Code that sets out values and standards with regard to the prevention of any kind of discrimination.
+- Complaints against the Police & Crime Commissioner are referred by the Commissioner's Monitoring Officer to Cumbria County Council's Monitoring Officer on behalf of the Police and Crime Panel who investigates the complaints and then seeks to either resolve them locally with the complainant, or refers to the Independent Police Complaints Commission. - A Business Code of Conduct supports the Procurement Regulations, re-enforcing the integrity requirements within the anti-fraud and corruption policy in the context of procurement activity. - Financial Regulations make arrangements for the proper administration of financial affairs.
+They also seek to reinforce the standards of conduct in public life, particularly the need for openness, accountability and integrity. - Grant regulations are based on a framework that provides minimum standards and terms and conditions for the grant award process that seek to ensure grants are awarded within the public interest. - The Commissioner and all staff are required to sign up to an anti-discrimination code that sets out values and standards with regard to the prevention of any kind of discrimination.

 All policies and codes are reviewed on a cyclical basis to ensure they are operating effectively.
-Independent external assurance is provided through the work of an Ethics and Integrity Panel and Joint Audit and Standards Committee.
-The purpose of the Panel is to promote and influence professional ethics in all aspects of policing and within both organisations.
+Independent external assurance is provided through the work of an Ethics and Integrity Panel and Joint Audit Committee.
+The purpose of the Ethics and Integrity Panel is to promote and influence professional ethics in all aspects of policing and within both organisations.
 It provides scrutiny and review in respect of the arrangements for codes of conduct, integrity and complaints.
 It also provides assurance to the public that any issues or concerns are highlighted and monitored.

-The Joint Audit and Standards Committee has responsibility for standards matters covering hearings and determining appeals in relation to the Commissioner's personnel policies and decisions of the Chief Executive.
-The Committee also provides scrutiny and review in respect of the Commissioner's arrangements for anti-fraud and corruption and financial, procurement and grant regulations.
+The Joint Audit Committee provides scrutiny and review in respect of the Commissioner's arrangements for anti-fraud and corruption and financial, procurement and grant regulations.
 Agendas and papers are available to the public on the Commissioner's website to aid transparency.